pantheon-systems/documentation/source/_docs/migrate.md

 If you'd like your existing Drupal site to get one-click updates from your [Custom Upstream](/docs/custom-upstream/), then the migration process will be slightly different.
 The general process will be the same as a vanilla Drupal site, but start with **Create New Site** instead of **Migrate existing site**.
 Then use `terminus site:import <site> <url>` to import your site archive, or follow the [Manual migration](/docs/migrate-manual) instructions if your site archive exceeds file size limits.

 ### What if I can't use drush on my existing Drupal site?
 As an alternative to `drush` you can manually export and migrate.
-For details, see [Export an Existing Drupal Site](/docs/drupal-export).
+For details, see [Migrate Sites to Pantheon: Manual Method](/docs/migrate-manual).

 ### Are database table prefixes supported?
 See [WordPress known issues](/docs/wordpress-known-issues/#table-prefixes).